Klesse/finance-app/README.md

 * Visualization with charts (such as bar, pie or line charts).

 # How to run
-1. open terminal in the finance.py directory.
+1. Open terminal in the finance.py directory.
 2. With python installed, execute this command: **python finance.py**.

 # Author